MarkKrickovich/Recurrent-Neural-Network/README.md

 ## Overview
 ### Dataset
 **IMDB PreFormatted Movie Data** I used a movide data set from IMDB, which is an embedded Keras dataset.
-The data set we're using consists of user-generated movie reviews and classification of whether the user liked the movie or not based on its associated rating. https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification
+The data set we're using consists of user-generated movie reviews and classification of whether the user liked the movie or not based on its associated rating.
+I imported the data directly into training and testing data arrays.
+I limited data load to the 20,000 most popular words in the dataset, which precludes obscure words from entering the dataset.  (x_train, y_train), (x_test, y_test) = imdb.load_data(num_words=20000) https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification

 ### The Magic
 I am using an Recurrent Neural Network, which will be trained how to "read" movie reviews and guess whether the author liked the movie or not.
 And this was completed by creating a sentiment classification from the first 80 words of a movie review.<br>

 ### Model
 The RNN was trained how to "read" movie reviews and guess whether the author liked the movie or not from them.
-The model was trained on the first 80 words from each movie review, to limit the computing expense.
-I imported the data directly into training and testing data arrays.
-I limited data load to the 20,000 most popular words in the dataset, which precludes obscure words from entering the dataset.  (x_train, y_train), (x_test, y_test) = imdb.load_data(num_words=20000)
+The model was trained on the first 80 words from each movie review, to limit the computing expense; while only the 20,000 most populart words were selected from the IMDB dataset.
+This is an example of a "Sequence to Vector" RNN Problem, where I take a sequence of words, that is a movie review, and output vector that is a single binary value of like and dislike.
+The RNN Model has Three Layers:
+1. Embedding layer - this is just a step that converts the input data into dense vectors of fixed size that's better suited for a neural network.
+You generally see this in conjunction with index-based text data like we have here.
+2. LSTM layer for the RNN itself.
+Specify 128 to match the output size of the Embedding layer, and dropout terms to avoid overfitting, which RNN's are particularly prone to.
+3. Sigmoid Activation Function to choose our binay sentiment classification of 0 or 1.
+Finally, as this is a binary classification problem, we'll use the binary_crossentropy loss function.
+And the Adam optimizer is usually a good choice (feel free to try others.)